dojo/docs/dojo/place.rst

        dojo.place(node, refNode, "first");
   });

-It's recommend to use ctr.place in dojo 1.7.
+It's recommended to use ctr.place in dojo 1.7.

 .. code-block :: javascript